lewis-morris/flarchitect/docs/source/config_locations/global_.rst

 :bdg-dark-line:`Global`

-These are the global configuration variables which are assigned in `Flask`_.
+These are the global configuration variables which are defined in `Flask`_.

 -  They should always be uppercase
 -  They should always start with ``API_``

-Values defined here will apply globally unless a more specific value is defined.
+Values defined here apply globally unless a more specific value is defined.

-Will be overridden by any other config value type;  :bdg-dark-line:`Global Method`, :bdg-dark-line:`Model`, :bdg-dark-line:`Model Method`.
+These values are overridden by :bdg-dark-line:`Global Method`, :bdg-dark-line:`Model`, or :bdg-dark-line:`Model Method` configurations.

 Example
 --------------

 .. code:: python

-    class Config():
+    class Config:
         # the rate limit across all endpoints in your API
         # If any other, more specific, rate limit is defined, it will
         # override this one for the particular endpoint / method / model.